The Book Leaders Need to Read

 To grow is to live more fully.

 If you’ve had—or still have—a boss who acts like a total jerk, you may want to read this book.
-Even leaders can be influenced by those whom they lead, if they’re using the wisdom principles outlined in this book.
+Leaders can be influenced by those whom they lead, especially if they’re using the wisdom principles outlined in this book.

 If you lead and influence people, if you’re a parent or grandparent, if you’re a boss or a manager, committee leader, teacher or professor.
 If you are now or have been any of these things in the past, chances are you will thoroughly enjoy Multipliers by Liz Wiseman and Greg McKeown.